furti/FreeCAD-Lithophane/README.md

 The name of the imported image object will be taken from the image file.

 The image is also shown in the 3D View.
 The image is converted to grayscale and the size is the same as the final geometry created with the `Create Box` command.
 So you get a feeling for the final geometry even before creating it.
 The image is displayed 1 mm beneath the XY Plane.
 This makes it possible to trace over the image when needed.
+You can even select the image in the 3D view by clicking on it.

 To hide or show the image in the 3D view, select it and hit `Space`.